Thor Industries, Inc. research snapshot

 THO AI Trading Strategy Framework

-The THO AI trading strategy is a rules-based framework for a cyclical RV stock near a 52-week low.
-It is not personal advice and should be paired with live prices, earnings reports, industry shipment data, interest rate expectations, and an independent review of risk.
+The THO AI trading strategy is a rules-based framework for a cyclical RV stock basing near its lows.
+It is not personal advice and should be paired with live prices, earnings reports, RVIA shipment data, interest rate expectations, and an independent review of risk.

-Watch for THO to hold above the $69.71 52-week low and form a higher low with positive RSI divergence and declining downside volume.
-A catalyst would be an uptick in RVIA wholesale shipment data or a Fed rate cut signal.
+Watch for THO to hold above the $69.71 52-week low and the $74.97 to $76 support zone while forming higher lows with stable RSI momentum.
+A catalyst would be an uptick in RVIA wholesale shipment data, improving dealer inventory reports, or a Federal Reserve rate cut signal.

-A sustained close below $69.71 invalidates the support thesis and suggests the cycle is still deteriorating.
-Position sizing must reflect that a value trap in a cyclical downturn can persist and deepen.
+A sustained close below $69.71 invalidates the base and suggests the cycle is still deteriorating.
+Position sizing must reflect that a value trap in a cyclical downturn can persist for quarters.

 Cyclical recovery setup

-If Thor reports improving margins, dealer orders, or forward guidance alongside macro tailwinds (lower rates, better consumer confidence), a trend-following entry above $80 with volume would capture the early recovery phase.
+If Thor reports improving margins, dealer orders, or forward guidance alongside macro tailwinds such as lower rates or better consumer confidence, a trend-following entry above $80 with volume would capture the early recovery phase toward the $87 to $92 resistance cluster.

 The cyclical recovery trade requires patience.
 Do not front-run the recovery without clear evidence of improving orders and margins.
-A guidance cut or worsening dealer inventory report would set back the timeline.
+A guidance cut or a worsening dealer inventory report would set the timeline back.

 Income-focused monitor

-With a $2.08 annual dividend (2.85% yield) and a solid balance sheet, the dividend appears sustainable in the current downturn.
-Monitor payout ratio, free cash flow, and management commentary on the dividend.
+With a $2.08 annual dividend for a 2.72% yield and a payout ratio near 42%, the dividend appears sustainable in the current downturn.
+Monitor free cash flow, net debt, and management commentary on the dividend.

 A dividend cut would signal management expects a prolonged downturn.
-If free cash flow deteriorates further or leverage increases meaningfully, reduce exposure even at attractive yield levels.
+If free cash flow deteriorates further or leverage rises meaningfully, reduce exposure even at an attractive yield.

 Investment research summary